TCCQUPT/tc_learning_path/docs/en/git-and-github/git-introduction.md

 # Git & GitHub: The Foundation of Docs Like Code

+In this part, we will quickly have an brief introduction of Git and GitHub.

 ## What is Git?

 Git is a distributed version control system designed to track changes in files.
 It serves two primary purposes: